aftermathew/prezto/README.md

 -------------

 The project is managed via [Git][3].
-It is highly recommended that you fork this project; so, that you can commit your changes and push them to [GitHub][4] to not lose them.
+It is highly recommended that you fork this project–you can commit your changes and push them to [GitHub][4] so you don't lose them.
 If you do not know how to use Git, follow this [tutorial][5] and bookmark this [reference][6].

 Resources